steveseguin/social_stream/README.md

 ##### Second way:

+(This method hasn't been updated in a while and no longer works probably; you'll need to make your own XPI file to try it)

 Go to the release section of this repo and find a release that includes a Firefox XPI file.

 https://github.com/steveseguin/social_stream/releases